 2021–22 Choral Activities

-Though masked, we are back to a full slate of choral concerts this school year, including performances of the Poulenc Gloria, a NOTUS trip to the Midwest ACDA conference, and 6 opera choruses, and that’s not all!
+Though masked, we went back to a full slate of choral concerts in 2021-22, including performances of the Poulenc Gloria, a NOTUS trip to the Midwest ACDA conference, 6 opera choruses, and that’s not all!
 Please see the News column, or click on the Ensembles & Auditions page to learn more.

 4 Opera Choruses